evi0s/WMPFDebugger/ADAPTATION.md

 ![CDPFilterHook.1](./screenshots/adaptation/cdp_filter_hook.1.png)

-Hit `x`, go to the only function that x-refed this string.
+Hit `x`, go to the only function that references this string.

 ![CDPFilterHook.2](./screenshots/adaptation/cdp_filter_hook.2.png)